WordPerfect: Unix

-Known versions for Sun include WordPerfect 6.0, requiring SunOS or Solaris 2, year of release unknown.

-At one time or another, WordPerfect was available on around 30 flavors of Unix, including AT&T, NCR, SCO Xenix, Microport Unix, DEC Ultrix, Pyramid Tech Unix, Tru64, IBM AIX, Motorola 8000, and HP9000, SGI IRIX and Sun-3.
+At one time or another, WordPerfect was available on around 30 flavors of Unix, including AT&T, NCR, SCO Xenix, SCO OpenServer, UnixWare, Microport Unix, DEC Ultrix, Pyramid Tech Unix, Tru64, IBM AIX, Motorola System V/88, and HP-UX, SGI IRIX and Solaris.

-In July 2022, Travis Ormandy ported "WordPerfect for Unix" 7, to modern Linux distributions, as a fully functional deb package.
-While the program does not print to CUPS printers, it can print to a file.
+In July 2022, Tavis Ormandy ported "WordPerfect for Unix" 7, to modern Linux distributions, as a fully functional deb package.
+The program can print to CUPS printers through ghostscript.

 Macintosh

 Development of WordPerfect for Macintosh did not run parallel to versions for other operating systems, and used version numbers unconnected to contemporary releases for DOS and Windows.

+Originally schedule for release in early 1987, version 1 was so late that it was described as vaporware.
+In early 1988 the company began selling a beta version for $99, with the promise that customers would receive the $395 final version—scheduled for spring 1988—for free.
+After releasing version 1.0 in April, the company released three more "version 1.0" with bug fixes within three weeks; nonetheless, by the end of the year WordPerfect for Macintosh became a best seller.
 Version 2 was a total rewrite, adhering more closely to Apple's UI guidelines.
 Version 3 took this further, making extensive use of the technologies Apple introduced in Systems 7.0–7.5, while remaining fast and capable of running well on older machines.
 Corel released version 3.5 in 1996, followed by the improved version 3.5e (for enhanced) in 1997.
 It was never updated beyond that, and the product was eventually discontinued.
 As of 2004, Corel has reiterated that the company has no plans to further develop WordPerfect for Macintosh (such as creating a native Mac OS X version).

 For several years, Corel allowed Mac users to download version 3.5e from their website free of charge, and some Mac users still use this version.
 The download is still available at the Mac IO group (successor to the Yahoo group) along with the necessary OS 8/9/Classic Updater that slows scroll speed and restores functionality to the Style and Window menus.
 Like other Mac OS applications of its age, it requires the Classic environment on PowerPC Macs.
 While Intel Macs do not support Classic, emulators such as SheepShaver, Basilisk II and vMac allow users to run WordPerfect on any Macintosh computer (or indeed any Linux computer).
 Users wishing to use a current release of WordPerfect can run the Windows version through Boot Camp or virtualization software, and through Darwine or CrossOver Mac with mixed results.